quile/Womble/INSTALL.md

 all the tests pass.
 There is a fair amount of log spewage;  even the ones that say <ERROR> are actually OK: it's a test of the logging module.

+    cd ${WOMBLE}/Womble
     jake test

+Don't try this unless you're crazy: this will start up the web server on port 8080, too:

+    jackup

 ==========================

 Tip: Set up an alias in your .bash_profile so you can just type